• Skip to primary navigation

 Ingredients on a counter top.

-• All-purpose flour - I have only tested this recipe with all-purpose flour.
+Dry ingredients - You'll need all-purpose flour, baking powder, and salt for this recipe.
+I have only tested this recipe with all-purpose flour.
 If you have a different flour on hand, I suggest searching for a recipe using your preferred type of flour.
-Many times it's not an easy 1:1 substitution, and a recipe written for a particular flour will turn out better.
+Many times it's not an easy 1:1 substitution and it's best to use a recipe that's developed for your preferred flour.

 Ingredients on a counter top.